AZobec/PAN-OS-API/README.md

 #Scripts for PAN-OS API - Monitor
+Some scripts to monitor my PAN-OS from my distant server.
 ##Python Scripts
 I had to monitor my Sinkhole interface from a PaloAlto Network appliance.